-Best Pressure Cookers
+More of the Best Pressure Cookers & Multi-Cookers

 Pressure cookers offer a way to get great flavor out of vegetables, which why the device is a staple in the households of vegetarians and vegans such as George Pitchkhadze, the New Yorked-based CMO at Thrive Cuisine, “a vegan blog focused on product reviews.
 I use pressure cookers about three to four times a week.”

 Pitchkhadze says the COSORI C3120’s “sleek design is a good complement to any worktop or kitchen design.
 It comes with dozens of possible cooking setups and can help you cook rice, legumes, meat and even yogurt,” and “the aluminum base distributes heat evenly, making sure you don’t over or under-cook any part of your meal.
 And at just two quarts, this is an excellent product for picnics, hikes, or minimalist kitchens.”